AckerlyXu/heima/articles/hdinsight/hdinsight-upgrade-cluster.md

 ---
-title: Migrate from Windows-based HDInsight to Linux-based HDInsight -Azure | Azure
+title: Upgrade HDInsight cluster to a newer version -Azure | Azure
-description: Learn how to migrate from a Windows-based HDInsight cluster to a Linux-based HDInsight cluster.
+description: Learn how to Upgrade HDInsight cluster to a newer version.
 services: hdinsight
 documentationcenter: ''
 author: bhanupr